-While preparing for our recent trip to Costa Rica, a common theme emerged from the various travel documentaries, blog posts, and guidebooks we watched and read—driving in the land of Pura Vida is a bit more challenging than the U.S.
+While preparing for our recent trip to Costa Rica, a common theme emerged from the various travel documentaries, blog posts, and guidebooks we watched and read—driving in the land of Pura Vida is a bit more challenging than the U.S. Car rental options are not the same, you might want to consider having your car shipped to Costa Rica instead.

 Car Rentals and Trip Preparation